sid-1207/js-video-calling/README.md

 #Building a WebRTC Video Chat Application

 This tutorial will help you set up a bare bones browser-to-browser video calling app.
-You can find the finished source code for this app on [our GitHub](https://github.com/sinch/js-video-calling).
+You can find the finished source code for this app on [our GitHub](https://github.com/sinch/js-video-calling) and read more our [WebRTC SDK](https://www.sinch.com/products/webrtc/).

 ![overview of app](images/overview.png)